IndomieGorengSatu/Mie/README.md

-## How do locomotives know where they're going?
-Lots of training
+## What kind of magic do cows believe in?
+MOODOO.